Montana Agricultural Experiment Station

 Contact: Dr. Chengci Chen, email email@example.com

 At the end of the internship, a highly motivated intern will learn:

 - Crop growth and development of selected legumes and come up with crop phenology characterization as influenced by planting date or irrigation,

 - Daily soil water balance calculation using crop, soil, and weather data.

 - How to schedule irrigation in alfalfa and other crops, and

 4. Various research experiences such as plot management, pre-harvest planning to harvest, seed processing, data management, and necessary safety protocols.

 TO APPLY: Submit a letter of interest including your full name, major, year in school and contact information.
 Please include a <300 word essay on why you are interested in a Research Center internship and which Research Center internship program you would like to apply for within your application.
 You can apply for the specific internship by clicking the email link of your desired internship program and location.
 You may apply for more than one internship, but you must do so by applying for each program you are interested in.
 The same application material can by uploaded multiple times by separate emails sent to the specific program leaders.

-Deadline: March 15, 2019 or until a suitable applicant is found for each opportunity.
+Deadline: March 15, 2020 or until a suitable applicant is found.

 For more information regarding the research centers, please visit our Departmental Website: http://agresearch.montana.edu/researchcenters.html, and click the internship link or contact the Research Center Superintendent: